webbgroup/certified-aws-solutions-architect-associate/3-aws-serverless/cognito.md

 # AWS Cognito

-- Cognito is used for givin users an identity in oder to being able to communicate with a system
+- Cognito is used for giving users an identity in order to being able to communicate with a system
 - Cognito offers 3 products:
     - **Cognito User Pools:**
         - Sign in functionality for the app users